m-tach/dtu-noise-monitor/documentation/MeetingNotes.md

    - sound classification algorithm - next semester
  - design with extending in mind: loudness sensor, pollution sensor
  - accelerometer - consider in the case of a car moving, you need to only measure for when it's stopped
- - microphone is not very precise;
+ - microphone is not very precise; maybe external board with analog parts